Gear & EquipmentOutdoor Fun

-Fly fishing line is completely different from other types of fishing line.
-When fly fishing, the line weight carries the fishing fly — which is almost weightless — to the water.
-That’s why things like line weight and tapers are important.
+Fly fishing line is different from other types of fishing line.
+The line weight carries the weightless fly to the water.
+That's why line weight & tapers are important.

 Do you know the 2 main types of fly fishing flies?...
 Imitators and Attractors.
 Here's what you need to know, plus some of the most common types of flies are described.